Bayeslands: A Bayesian inference approach for parameter uncertainty quantification in Badlands: Background and Related Work

-Over the last decades, many numerical models have been proposed to simulate how the Earth surface has evolved over geological time scales in response to different driving forces such as tectonics or climatic variability \cite{Whipple2002,Tucker10,Salles15,Campforts2017,Adams2017}.
+Over the last decades, many numerical models have been proposed to simulate how Earth's landscape has evolved over geological time scales in response to different driving forces such as tectonics and climatic variability \cite{Whipple2002,Tucker10,Salles15,Campforts2017,Adams2017}.
 These models combine empirical data and conceptual methods into a set of mathematical equations that can be used to reconstruct landscape evolution and associated sediment fluxes \cite{Howard1994,Hobley2011}.
-They are currently used in many research fields such as hydrology, soil erosion, hillslope stability and general landscape studies.
+They are currently used in a variety of research fields including hydrology \cite{raje2012bayesian}, modelling sea level fluctuations, erosion, and sediment supply to basins and margins \cite{Charvinetal09}, the interplay between landscape degradation, vegetation and gully erosion \cite{bastola2018role,gallen2018lithologic}.

-In this paper, we use \textit{Badlands} \cite{salles2016badlands,salles2016b,salles2017influence} to simulate the Earth's surface and our main objective centres around the estimation, with uncertainty quantification, of the parameters in Badlands.
-The Badlands framework is intended to simulate regional to continental sediment deposition and associated sedimentary basin architecture \cite{Howard1994,salles2017influence} (Fig. \ref{fig:fig1}).
-In its most simple formulation, the Earth surface elevation changes in sresponse to the interaction of three types of processes, (i) tectonic plate movement, (ii) diffusive processes and the associated smoothing effects, and (iii) water flow and the associated erosion.
-The change in elevation $z$ w.r.t. time is given by
+The Badlands model simulates regional to continental sediment deposition and associated sedimentary basin architecture \cite{Howard1994,salles2017influence,salles2016badlands,salles2016b, salles2017influence} In its most simple formulation, the landscape surface elevation changes in response to the interaction of three types of processes, (i) tectonic plate movement, (ii) diffusive processes and the associated smoothing effects, and (iii) water flow and the associated erosion.
+The change in elevation $z$ with respect to time $t$ is given by

-where $u$ in $m\cdot yr^{-1}$ is a source term that represents tectonic uplift.
-The total downhill sediment flux $\mathbf{q_s}$ is defined by:
+where, $u$ in $m\cdot yr^{-1}$ is a source term that represents tectonic uplift.
+The total downhill sediment flux $ q_s $ is defined by

-$\mathbf{q_s}$ is the volumetric sediment flux per unit width ($m^2\cdot yr^{-1}$). $\mathbf{q_r}$ represents transport by fluvial system and $\mathbf{q_d}$ hillslope processes both in $m^2\cdot yr^{-1}$.\\
+$q_s$ is the volumetric sediment flux per unit width ($m^2\cdot yr^{-1}$). $q_r$ represents transport by fluvial system and $q_d$ hillslope processes both in $m^2\cdot yr^{-1}$.\\